novatc/EnerGAIN/README.md

 To train the model, use the `main.py` script.
 This script accepts two command-line arguments:

 - `--training_steps`: The number of training steps to run.
 This must be an integer.
 - `--env`: The environment to use.
-This must be one of 'base', 'trend', 'no_savings', 'savings_reward'.
+This must be one of 'base', 'trend', 'no_savings', 'base_prl'.
 - `--save`: To decide if the model should be saved or not.

 For example, to train the model for 500,000 steps on the 'trend' environment, run: